Costa Rica Adventure Tours Worth Taking

-The first time you watch dawn break over a cloud forest suspension bridge, you understand why costa rica adventure tours are not just another vacation add-on.
+The first time you watch dawn break over a cloud forest suspension bridge, you understand why Costa Rica adventure tours are not just another vacation add-on.
 This is a country where zip lines cut across jungle canopies, rivers charge out of volcanic highlands, and the ocean changes character from one coast to the other.
 Adventure here feels close, immediate, and often beautifully wild.
 The real question is not whether to book an adventure tour.
-It is which version of Costa Rica you want to meet.
+It is the version of Costa Rica you want to meet.

 For some travelers, that means white-water rafting on the Pacuare, with steep green walls rising on both sides and the sound of the river drowning out everything else.
 For others, it means hiking before sunrise near Arenal, spotting sloths in the trees after lunch, then ending the day in mineral hot springs.
 Costa Rica has a rare range.
 You can spend the morning rappelling down a waterfall and the afternoon drinking excellent coffee in a mountain town.